bettiecode/tile-based-isometric-rendering-js-canvas/README.md

 # tile-based-isometric-rendering-js-canvas
-WIP: looking to add textures and gpu accelaration
+WIP: looking to add textures, gpu accelaration and sprites